abdelbahgat/microsoft-graph-docs/api-reference/api/multivaluelegacyextendedproperty_post_multivalueextendedproperties.md

 #### Response body

-When creating an extended property in a new resource instance, the response includes only the new instance but not the new extended property.
+When creating an extended property in a supported resource other than [group post](../resources/post.md), the response includes only the new or existing instance but not the new extended property.
 To see the newly created extended property, [get the instance expanded with the extended property](../api/multivaluelegacyextendedproperty_get.md).

-When creating an extended property in a _new_ [group post](../resources/post.md), the response includes only a response code but not the new post nor the extended property.
+When creating an extended property in a _new_ group post, the response includes only a response code but not the new post nor the extended property.
+You cannot create an extended property in an existing group post.

-When creating an extended property in a _existing_ resource instance, the response body includes the new instance expanded with a collection of one or more [multiValueLegacyExtendedProperty](../resources/multiValueLegacyExtendedProperty.md) objects.

 ### Example